giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

 * The Computing-Aware Traffic Steering (CATS) aims to analyze the problem on the edge node, which makes a decision based on the metrics of interest, and then steers the traffic to a node that serves a service instance.
-Indeed, for some services (e.g. AR/VR), the performance experienced by the end users depends on both network metrics such as bandwidth and latency, and compute metrics such as processing, storage capabilities, and capacity.
+Indeed, for AR/VR services, the performance experienced by the end users depends on both network metrics such as bandwidth and latency, and compute metrics such as processing, storage capabilities, and capacity.

 In all of these approaches, the Metaverse is considered as an overlay application with corresponding infrastructure dependencies, but this increases the current gaps